bugladen/NadekoBot/docs/guides/OSX Guide.md

 - Using Screen

-If you want to use Screen, run:

 `screen -S nadeko`

 ^this will create a new screen named “nadeko”
 `(you can replace “nadeko” with anything you prefer and remember its your screen name)`.

-- Start Nadeko using dotnet:
+- Start Nadeko using .NET Core:

 `cd ~/NadekoBot/src/NadekoBot/`